 The images below demonstrate what a final tapestry could look like.
 One shows the physical tapestry, the other a possible structure for the sound.
 As we pool ideas for the end products it might even be possible to make the 2 tapestries match more closely.
-They will evolve over the winter and burst forth in a finished form next spring … possibly even on the anniversary of lock-down.
+They will evolve over the winter and burst forth in a finished form next spring … hopefully on Clap to Carers Day March 25th 2021.

 Click to enlarge

-All the decisions about design of the physical tapestry will be taken by participants.
+All the decisions about design of the physical tapestry are being taken by participants.
 Please put forward your ideas!

 In a similar fashion, the structure and content of the sound tapestry is shaped by each new voice or music track we receive.

 The purpose of this page is to keep sharing and developing our designs and sounds ’til the result is done and we perform ‘the world is well again’.
 Play the music of PART 1 below.
 Visit the films here https://www.youtube.com/watch?v=vnEQ1-QR-Y0

 ‘Til the world is well again & music for heroes

-VERSE 1 When life defied our expectations and daily patterns began to fragment, ’twas a time to think what really matters and an opportunity that we were sent.
-CHORUS 1 So would we pull together throughout this troubled time?
-Think of all the ways to show we care for those of troubled mind?
+PART 1 When life defied our expectations and daily patterns began to fragment, ’twas a time to think what really matters and an opportunity that we were sent.
+CHORUS 1 So would we pull together for the future of mankind?
+Think of all the ways to send our love to those of troubled mind?
 The thousands who were lonely in panic or in pain, needing simple acts of kindness ’til the world is well again.